-There are large grasslands and isolated riverine woods in the Jaldapara National Park.
+There are extensive grasslands and isolated riverine woods in the Jaldapara National Park.
 The Jaldapara National Park is significant for its ecological value and biodiversity.
 The Jaldapara Wildlife Sanctuary was its previous name.
 The Eastern Himalayan foothills are where this national park in West Bengal is situated.
-It is 124 kilometres from Siliguri and located on the Torsa River in Jalpaiguri’s Alipurduar Subdivision.
+It is 124 kilometers from Siliguri and located on the Torsa River in Jalpaiguri’s Alipurduar Subdivision.
 The critically endangered great one-horned rhinoceros currently have their second-largest habitat in Jaldapara.

 History of Jaldapara National Park:

 Tribal people called Toto and Mech lived in the Jaldapara National Park before 1800.
 The area was given the name Totopara as a result.
-The name of a town and a market in the southern part of the woodland is actually Jaldapara.
+The name of a town and a market in the southern part of the woodland is Jaldapara.
 It was made a sanctuary in 1941 to safeguard its varied fauna, especially the Indian one-horned rhinoceros.
 The Indo-Gangetic plains were home to the rhino population in the past.
 The rhinos’ geographic isolation is brought on by habitat decline.
 Currently, they are a part of the Jaldapara National Park.

 In 2014, the Jaldapara Wildlife Sanctuary received the status of national park.
 The Gorumara National Park encircles the park, as do the remains of an old fort tucked away in the Chilapata Forest.